Cataract, Glaucoma and Age-related Macular Degeneration are leading causes of vision loss

 Treatment for cataract is usually surgical extraction of the cloudy lens and insertion of intra ocular implants.
 Surgery is usually performed using local anaesthetic and the patient is often discharged the same day.
 Complications of surgery include uveitis, glaucoma, retinal detachment and macular oedema.

-It is mostly painless and gradual causing irreversible damage.
+Glaucoma is mostly painless and gradual causing irreversible damage.
 There is no cure for glaucoma but treatments are available which can help lessen the deterioration of sight.
-Early diagnosis and treatment will help reduce progression of the eye disease.
+Early diagnosis and treatment is important to slow progression of the eye disease.

 High risk factors are: